-- Do you have a disability?

-- Did you go through Special Education or have an IEP?

-- Do you have a guardian, power of attorney, or a rep payee?

-- Do you have help at home or in the community?

-- Do you or have you attended a day program?

-- Who do you live with?

-- Do you have a case manager?

-- Do you have staff?
+- Do you have a disability? - Did you go through Special Education or have an IEP? - Do you have a guardian or a rep payee? - Do you have a medical condition? - Do you need help bathing?
+Eating?
+Dressing? - Do you have help at home or in the community? - Do you or have you attended a day program?
+Where is it?
+What's it called? - Have you lived in a group home?
+A host home or supervised apartment?
+What is it called? - Do you have a case manager?
+Who is he/she? - Do you have staff?
 Someone who helps you?
+Who is your staff person?